 PharmOut are experts in designing and building manufacturing plants for medicinal products and in helping clients obtain licences from the ODC & TGA.

-If you have any questions you want to ask or want assistance with licences, facility designs, GMP and GACP processes and other regulatory requirements your medicinal cannabis business and/or evidence-based research projects, please contact us.
+If you have any questions you want to ask or want assistance with licences, facility designs, GMP and GACP processes and other regulatory requirements your medicinal cannabis business and/or evidence-based research projects, please contact us at one of our offices.

 Page last updated 9th June 2019.